charmbracelet/charm/README.md

 when testing functionality.
 To access the key value store, check out the `charm kv` commands, `charm fs` for the file store and `charm crypt` for encryption.
 The `charm` tool can also be used to link accounts.

+## Charming Projects

+* [Glow](https://github.com/charmbracelet/glow), Render markdown on the CLI, with pizzazz! 💅🏻
+* [Skate](https://github.com/charmbracelet/skate), A personal key value store 🛼
+* Your app here!
+Just let us know what you build at vt100@charm.sh.

 ## License